shoppertrail/shoppertrail-uat-guide/README.md

      3. About
    - Should include a link for retailer sign-up info (for "Store" users).
    - Should include ShopperTrail Overview Video.
+   - *ADDED* since staging testing: "How ShopperTrail Works" Graphic.
+Explains ShopperTrail at a single glance.

    ![Homepage – scroll down](./Homepage_2.jpg)

-   - Main video loads and plays (click cover gif or link), no need to watch entire video.
+   - Main video loads and plays (click vid cover gif or link), no need to watch entire video.
 Loading timer emoji displays with font (if video loads fast you might not see this).
    - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, a T-Shirt logo click goes to user's dashboard.
+     - *ADDED* since staging testing: One time pop-up near the T-Shirt home button "Tap T-Shirt for home"
    - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
 Note, Login/Register replaces the page graphics with all auth buttons.
    - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.
      - Click to show quick scanner and grant browser camera permissions.
 Ensure ShopperTrail scanner pops up.
 Hide scanner and exit for now.
+     *ADDED* since staging testing: If you are on desktop, confirmation alert after clicking 'Scan a ShopperTrail QR' that wars user camera permissions will be requested
+     *ADDED* since staging testing: Red close scanner button, to make it clear how to stop scanning if the user wants to do so.
 3. **Expected:** Page renders cleanly in less than 2 seconds, video playback starts without error, links navigate correctly.
 ShopperTrail scanner appears.
    - *Note* ShopperTrail scanner will only scan ShopperTrail QR Codes, this is so people can't create fakes.
    - Try to scan a random QR code on the internet if you'd like, this should not work.